niscy-eudiw/eudi-srv-wallet-provider/README.md

 ### Issuance of key-bound Wallet Application Attestation

-To get a Wallet Application Attestation:
+To issue a Wallet Application Attestation:

-1. The Wallet gets a single-use Challenge from the Wallet Provider
+1. The Wallet requests a single-use Challenge from the Wallet Provider
 2. The Wallet generates a new Key-Pair and Key Attestation which contains the single-use Challenge provided by the Wallet Provider
 3. The Wallet requests a key-bound Wallet Application Attestation from the Wallet Provider
 4. The Wallet Provider: